chassing/linux-sysadmin-interview-questions/README.md

 * How look shared library dependencies?
 * What is Automake and Autoconf?
 * ./configure shows an error that libfoobar is missing on your system, how could you fix this, what could be wrong?
+* Advantages/disadvantages of script vs compiled program.
+* What is the difference between fork and thread?
+And parent and child process in fork system call?

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>